 An authorised Public Safety ProSe-enabled UE shall be capable of communication using both the network infrastructure and ProSe Communication with Public Safety ProSe-enabled UEs not served by E-UTRAN in parallel whether or not ProSe Discovery is used.

+An authorised Public Safety ProSe-enabled UE shall be capable of being enabled/disabled to act as a relay to/from E-UTRAN for other Public Safety ProSe-enabled UEs unable to access E-UTRAN.

+Based on operator policy and user choice, the system shall be able to move a user traffic session of a Public Safety ProSe-enabled UE that is losing connection to the network to a direct ProSe Communication path via a Public Safety ProSe-enabled UE acting as a ProSe UE-to-network relay, which is in direct Communication Range and has connectivity to the network.
+A mechanism to support service continuity shall be provided and may apply when the traffic is moved.
+This requirement is not applicable to ProSe Group Communication and ProSe Broadcast Communication.

+Based on operator policy, the operator network shall be able to control the relaying of network services between Public Safety ProSe-enabled UEs communicating by means of ProSe.

 In addition, the system shall be able to move the user traffic session back to the EPC Path once the Public Safety ProSe-enabled UE is served by E-UTRAN.
 The user may inhibit the switch back to the EPC Path.